HealthCoreBench/HealthCoreBench/README.md

 ## 📝 Citation

-If you find HealthCoreBench useful, please cite us:
+If you find this work helpful, please consider to star🌟 this repo or cite us.
+Thanks for your support!

 ```bib

 ```